Last Update: 25 Dec 2020

 **For in-depth tutorial, check out our tutorial posts

-You can get purchase readymade Seiko mods from reputable businesses like ours, or even better, if you have an idea for a mod, you can contact us and we will get back to you with a response.
-Alternatively, you may also reach out to experienced modders that allows you to leverage over decades of combined experience in watchmaking business rather than trying (and potentially messing up) your customisation attempt.
+You can get purchase ready made Seiko mods from reputable businesses like ours, or even better, if you have an idea for a mod, you can contact us and we will get back to you with a response.
+Alternatively, you may also reach out to experienced mod specialists that allows you to leverage over years of combined experience in watch modifications rather than trying (and potentially messing up) your customisation attempt.

 Did I miss you out?
 Let us know